simpleinjector/Documentation/source/diagnostics.rst

     **Warning**: Although the *Container* can spot several configuration mistakes, be aware that there will always be ways to make configuration errors that the Diagnostic Services cannot identify.
 Wiring your dependencies is a delicate matter and should be done with care.
 Always follow best practices.

 The **Diagnostic Services** work by analyzing all information that is known by the container.
-In general, only relationships between types that can be statically determined (such as analyzing constructor arguments) can be analyzed.
+In general, only relationships between types that can be statically determined (such as  constructor arguments) can be analyzed.
 The *Container* uses the following information for analysis:

 * Constructor arguments of types that are created by the container (auto-wired types).
 * Dependencies added by :ref:`Decorators`.